Tonfisk-se/tuna-service/README.md

 * A  SQL database where we can store all the data.
 * At some later stage a back-end where we can  perform cool stuff (Statistics!
 ML!) on our gathered data.
 * An AWS or GCP cluster where our service and database can be hosted.
+Perhaps, we also want the service to containerized, so perhaps Docker?

 Oh, and one very important piece of this project is to come up with very, very cool names for our various repos/services.